RSS

 Software-Defined Network, SDN

-Virtualization applies today not only to servers, but also to networks, and storage systems - this requires a business that is not ready to pay for unused IT resources, and it also requires an impossibly long time to deploy.
+Virtualization extends today not only to servers, but also to networks and storage systems - this is required by a business that is not ready to pay for unused IT resources, and even require an prohibitive amount of time for its deployment.
 The entire strategy of the company will now be built around SDN and SDDC (Software-Defined DPC Data Center), with which you can automate standard functions such as creating virtual machines and allocating storage resources.
-SDN enables you to manage cloud configurations more efficiently and easily.
-For the enterprise sector, it is an opportunity to manage and optimize complex infrastructure, and for medium and small businesses it is a tool for effective work with public clouds.
-The ongoing shift in the consumption paradigm from hardware and software products to services requires new solutions for their implementation.
+SDN makes it easier and more efficient to manage cloud configurations.
+For the corporate sector, this is the ability to manage and optimize complex infrastructure, and for medium and small businesses, it is a tool for working effectively with public clouds.
+The ongoing shift in the consumption paradigm from hardware and software products to services requires new solutions for its implementation.

 Content

-Current trends, such as the growth in the number of devices connected to the Internet, exponential growth in information, the development of cloud technologies, BYOD, big data, are changing corporate telecom before our eyes.
-There is an increase in network traffic, and business increasingly needs to configure large-scale networks.
+Current trends, such as the growth of the number of devices connected to the Internet, the exponential growth of information, the development of cloud technologies, BYOD, big data, are changing corporate telecom before our eyes.
+There is an increase in network traffic, and business is increasingly having to configure large-scale networks.

-Software-configured SDN (Software-Defined Networking) virtualizations NFV and Network Function Virtualization technologies can simplify this task, which allow you to transfer network elements under the control of a configurable one, ON make them more intelligent, and facilitate their management.
+Software-Defined Networking (SDN) and Network virtualizations Function Virtualization (NFV Network Function Virtualization) technologies can simplify this task, which allow you to bring network elements under the control of the configurable, ON make them more intelligent, and facilitate their management.

-Traditional network management usually requires the configuration of each device connected to the network separately.
-For example, configuring a VLAN access control list on multiple Cisco switches inevitably involves logging in to each and making the necessary settings.
-Such an approach has worked well in the past, but can be time consuming when organizations add devices brought by employees and numerous cloud services to the network.
+Traditional network management typically requires each device connected to the network to be configured separately.
+For example, configuring a VLAN access control list on multiple Cisco switches inevitably entails entering each and making the necessary settings.
+This approach has worked successfully in the past, but can become time-consuming when organizations add devices brought by employees and numerous cloud services to the network.

-SDN can help because the goal of network management is to allow different devices (whether owned by the company, employees, and various manufacturers) to connect to networks and use their resources with restrictions based on the principles of "who-what-where-how-why" each time you connect.
-This requires constant policy enforcement across all devices.
-In the future, the policy-changing administrator will not be forced to spend hours making changes to each device separately, and these changes must be agreed throughout the enterprise.
+SDN can help because the goal of network management is to allow different devices (whether owned by a company, employees, as well as various manufacturers) to connect to networks and use their resources with restrictions based on the principles of "who-where-how-why" with each connection.
+This requires constant application of policies among all devices.
+In the future, the policy change administrator will not be forced to spend hours making changes to each device separately, and these changes must be consistent throughout the enterprise.
 This is the role of SDN.
 They provide consistent, relatively fast network management, allowing changes across the entire network from a single management console.

-Also important is that the network virtualization engine is built on free software, allowing network administrators to manage large data flows more quickly and efficiently from a single console.
+It is also important that the network virtualization mechanism is built on the basis of free software, which allows network administrators to manage large data flows faster and more efficiently from one console.

-Virtualization destroys the business of server manufacturers: today it makes no sense to buy a new server for a new application, and therefore the cost of iron cannot be increased.
-Manufacturers need to look for new sources of revenue, for example, it is better to adapt their products to virtualization, and today many companies' products are initially optimized for hypervisors.
-With the advent of SDN, a similar situation will be observed in the network equipment market - network virtualization is designed to remove the limitation on their scaling fundamental for the development of clouds.
-It is still possible to manually manage networks within multiple clusters within the same data center, but when there are many such clusters and they are geographically spaced, the task is complicated many times.
-When it comes to interoperability between different data centers, this is just a field for Cisco.
+Virtualization destroys the business of server manufacturers: today it makes no sense to buy a new server for a new application, and therefore the cost of hardware can no longer be increased.
+Manufacturers need to look for new sources of revenue, for example, better adapt their products to virtualization, and today the products of many companies are initially optimized for hypervisors.
+With the advent of SDN, a similar situation will be observed in the network equipment market - network virtualization is designed to remove the fundamental limitation on cloud development.
+You can still manually manage networks within several clusters within the same data center, but when there are many such clusters and they are geographically distributed, the task becomes more and more complicated.
+When it comes to organizing interaction between different data centers, this is exactly the field for Cisco.

-SDN presents network hardware manufacturers with new challenges to support new cloud scenarios, such as the ability to transmit multiple packets over long distances.
-At the same time, VMware plans to release hardware-independent network hardware virtualization systems.
+SDN poses new challenges for network equipment manufacturers to support new cloud scenarios, such as the ability to transmit multiple packets over long distances.
+At the same time, VMware plans to release hardware-independent virtualization systems for network equipment.

-Proprietary control panels of routers and switches are black boxes for users, and SDNs potentially allow them to bypass, making the panels open for remote access by third-party programs through open protocols such as OpenFlow.
-Bandwidth may be affected, but now it is not so important - today the possibility of unlimited scaling of networks, removal of their isolation, transparent controls and reliability is much more important.
-Any organization interested in cloud building needs to look at network virtualization and SDN technologies.
-In the next five years, all network equipment manufacturers will adapt their solutions to SDN, and in seven to ten software-defined networks will become common practice.
+Proprietary control panels of routers and switches are black boxes for users, and SDNs potentially allow them to be bypassed, making the panels open for remote access by third-party programs through open protocols such as OpenFlow.
+Bandwidth may suffer, but now it is not so important - today it is much more important to be able to scale networks indefinitely, eliminate their isolation, transparent controls and reliability.
+Any organization interested in cloud building should take a closer look at network virtualization and SDN technologies.
+In the next five years, all network equipment manufacturers will adapt their solutions to SDN, and in seven to ten years, software-defined networks will become common practice.

 Prerequisites for SDN and NFV

 A number of experts characterize the current situation in the network industry as "critical and revolutionary."
-The market's dominant closed (proprietary) solutions represent "black boxes" for applications, and the compatibility of solutions of different vendors is ensured at best at the interface level.
-Networks are too complex, making them difficult to scale and manage, reducing their reliability.
-Obviously, this hinders the further development of networks and applications operating in them[1]
+Closed (proprietary) solutions that dominate the market represent "black boxes" for applications, and compatibility of solutions from different vendors is ensured at best at the interface level.
+Networks are too complex, which makes it difficult to scale and manage them, reduces their reliability.
+Obviously, this hinders the further development of networks and applications functioning in them[1]

 The main prerequisites for the emergence of the concepts of "Software-Defined Networking" (SDN virtualizations) and Network Function Virtualization (NFV) are, first of all, the rapid growth of data traffic and the number of devices connected to the network.

-At the same time, the traffic itself becomes heterogeneous - if in the late 1990s.
-Its basis was the transfer of data and files that do not require special requirements for the channel, with the exception of data transfer speed, then by the mid-2000s, the issues of ensuring service quality (QoS), minimum delay in the channel (latency), etc. This is primarily due to a change in the structure of user traffic, which began to dominate real-time communications (Real Time Communications,) RTC -, VoIP video services, etc. Operators have a real need for dynamic traffic prioritization.
-For example, in some cases priority should be made for the ftp protocol, in others - for SIP and vice versa.
+At the same time, the traffic itself becomes heterogeneous - if in the late 1990s. its basis was the transfer of data and files that do not require special requirements for the channel, with the exception of the data transfer rate, then by the mid-2000s the issues of service quality assurance (QoS), minimum channel delay (latency), etc. came to the first place.
+This is primarily due to a change in the structure of user traffic, in which Real Time Communications (Real Time Communications), RTC VoIP video services, etc. began to prevail.
+Operators have a real need for dynamic traffic prioritization.
+For example, in some cases, the priority should be made for the ftp protocol, in others - for SIP and vice versa.

-In the field of mobile communication, the installation of additional macros (base stations) after reaching a certain density threshold of their location no longer gives a significant increase in the capacity and capacity of radio access networks (RAN), so the next step is the use of small cells (femto and picocot).
-As a result, configuring large-scale networks becomes a challenge and requires major changes in the design, operation, management, and management of networks.
+In the field of mobile communication, the installation of additional macrocells (base stations) after reaching a certain density threshold for their placement no longer gives a significant increase in the capacity and capacity of radio access networks (RAN), so the next step is the use of small cells (femto and picocells).
+As a result, configuring large-scale networks becomes a complex task and requires major changes in the principles of network construction, operation, and management.

-SDN and network function virtualization (NFV), according to analysts, undermine the market for traditional network products and threaten the revenue business of companies such as Cisco, Juniper Networks and Hewlett-Packard on hardware.
-SDN and NFV transfer network control and task definition functions from expensive equipment to software that can run on cheaper mass-produced systems.
+SDN and network function virtualization (NFV), according to analysts, undermine the market for traditional network products and threaten the profitable business of companies such as Cisco, Juniper Networks and Hewlett-Packard on hardware.
+SDN and NFV move network management and task definition functions from expensive hardware to software that can run on cheaper mass-produced systems.
 The goal is to create more mobile, programmable and automated networks.

-Key principles of software-configurable networks are separation of data transfer and management processes, centralization of network management using unified software tools, virtualization of physical network resources.
-The OpenFlow protocol, which implements an interface independent of the manufacturer between the logical network controller and network transport, is one of the implementations of the concept of a software-configurable network and is considered the driving force of its distribution and popularization.
+The key principles of software-configurable networks are separation of data transfer and management processes, centralization of network management using unified software tools, virtualization of physical network resources.
+The OpenFlow protocol, which implements a manufacturer-independent interface between a logical network controller and network transport, is one of the implementations of the concept of a software-configurable network and is considered the driving force behind its distribution and popularization.

-The main essence of SDN is the physical separation of the network control plane from the forwarding functions by transferring control functions (routers, switches, etc.) to applications running on a separate server (controller).
+The main essence of SDN is to physically separate the network control plane from the forwarding functions by transferring control functions (routers, switches, etc.) to applications running on a separate server (controller).

-The result is a flexible, manageable, adaptive, and cost-effective architecture that can effectively adapt to the transmission of large streams of heterogeneous traffic.
+As a result, a flexible, controlled, adaptive and economical architecture should be obtained, which is able to effectively adapt to the transmission of large streams of heterogeneous traffic.

 The main ideas of SDN include:

-• a single, unified, vendor-independent interface between the control layer and the data layer;
+• A single, unified, vendor-independent interface between the management layer and the data layer

 • logically centralized network management performed by a controller with a network operating system installed and implemented on top of network applications;

-The basic ideas of SDN were formulated by specialists from Stanford and Berkeley universities back in 2006, and the research they initiated found support from large operators and Internet companies (Google, Deutsche Telekom, Facebook, Microsoft, Verizon and Yahoo).
-As a result, in March 2011, the Open Networking Foundation (ONF) consortium was formed, the composition of which is rapidly expanding, in 2013 it included more than 100 companies, including Brocade, Citrix, Oracle, Dell, Ericsson, HP , IBM, Marvell, NEC, VMware, etc.
+The basic ideas of SDN were formulated by specialists from Stanford and Berkeley universities back in 2006, and the research initiated by them found support from large operators Internet and companies Google(,,,, and Deutsche Telekom Facebook).
+As Microsoft Verizon Yahoo a result, a consortium was formed in March 2011, the composition of Open Networking Foundation (ONF) which is rapidly expanding, in 2013 it included more than 100 companies, including,,,,,,,,, etc Brocade Citrix Oracle.
+Dell Ericsson HP IBM Marvell NEC VMware

 ONF develops, first of all, the OpenFlow protocol, which implements the interaction of the controller with network devices, but a number of members of this organization are interested in more universal specifications.
-In April 2013, Cisco, Citrix and IBM formed the OpenDaylight.org structure, the purpose of which is to release an open public SDN standard based on free software.
+In April 2013, Cisco, Citrix, and IBM formed a OpenDaylight.org framework that aims to release an open, public SDN standard based on free software.

-Thus, the SDN attempts to separate two planes - network management and transport, and ultimately to centralize distributed network management in order to more efficiently use resources and automate network service management.
-NFV is focused on optimizing network services within the network by separating network functions (for example, DNS, caching, etc.) from the actual implementation of hardware.
-It is believed that NFV allows you to universalize the software, accelerate the introduction of new network functions and services, and at the same time does not require the abandonment of the already deployed network infrastructure.
+Thus, SDN tries to separate the two planes - network management and transport, and ultimately ensure the centralization of the control of the distributed network in order to more efficiently use resources and automate the management of network services.
+NFV is focused on optimizing network services within the network by separating network functions (for example, DNS, caching, etc.), from the actual implementation of hardware.
+It is believed that NFV allows you to universalize software, speed up the implementation of new network and service functions and does not require abandoning the already deployed network infrastructure.

-For mobile networks, virtualization is expressed, in particular, in the concept of C RAN - Cloud (Cloud) or Centralized (Centralized) radio access network.
-In this case, the remote radio heads (RRHs) and antennas are separated from the baseband units (BBUs), which are located in the so-called base station hotel and are connected via fiber optic cable to the RRHs.
-Thus, operators can build cloud radio access networks on the basis of the NFV principle, placing in the cloud the main functionality of the base station, which is responsible for digital signal processing, synchronization, control, statistics collection, etc. It is possible that this type of cloud and virtual radio access networks can significantly change the balance of power in favor of IT vendors.
+For mobile networks, virtualization is expressed, in particular, in the concept of C RAN - Cloud or Centralized radio access network.
+In this case, the radio subsystem (remote radio heads, RRHs) and antennas are separated from the basic units (control modules) of the base station (baseband units, BBUs), which are located in the so-called base station hotel and are connected through an optical fiber cable to the RRHs units.
+Thus, operators can build cloud radio access networks on the NFV principle, placing in the cloud the main functionality of the base station, which is responsible for digital signal processing, synchronization, management, statistics collection, etc. It is possible that this type of cloud and virtual radio access networks can significantly change the balance of power in favor of IT vendors.

 SDN forms a virtual layer for the network, similar to how a hypervisor or virtual machine does it for servers or desktops.
-The OpenFlow protocol allows SDN software to communicate with the corresponding network elements - routers and switches through open Application Programming Interface (API).
-The path of packets in a software-configurable network is determined not by the manufacturer's equipment and the data flow processing algorithms "sewn" in them, but by a special control loop in the software.
+The OpenFlow protocol allows SDN software to communicate with the corresponding network elements - routers and switches through the open Application Programming Interface (API).
+The path of packets in a software-configurable network is determined not by the equipment of the manufacturers and the algorithms for processing data streams "hardened" in them, but by a special control loop in the software.

-A virtualized network feature can run on one or more virtual machines.
-Thus, services are insensitive to the iron itself.
+A virtualized network function can run on one or more virtual machines.
+Thus, the services turn out to be insensitive to the hardware itself.
 These can be standard servers, storage systems, switches.
 NFV allows you to program services that were previously available only in the form of hardware solutions[2].

 SDN Architecture Diagram

-SDN and NFV allow you to simplify network configuration, scale networks and services on demand, automate network management, increase the power of the physical infrastructure by overlaying virtual, reduce CAPEX and OPEX, and in the future - quickly reconfigure the business for current tasks.
+SDN and NFV allow you to simplify network configuration, scale networks and services on demand, automate network management, increase the power of physical infrastructure by overlaying virtual, reduce CAPEX and OPEX, and in the future, quickly reconfigure the business to meet current tasks.

-The first large SDN network was implemented in 2012 by Google based on in-house switches.
-Thus, it was able to remove the limitations inherent in the solutions used by traditional operators.
-Traffic is redirected between data centers in a way that is convenient and advantageous at the moment.
-In addition to Google, SDN technology is used by NTT, Pertino, AT & T, Telecom Italia and a number of other[3].
+The first major SDN network was implemented in 2012 by Google based on proprietary switches.
+Thus, she managed to remove the restrictions inherent in the solutions used by traditional operators.
+Traffic is redirected between data centers in a way that is convenient and beneficial at the moment.
+In addition to Google, SDN technology is used by NTT, Pertino, AT&T, Telecom Italia and a number of other companies[3].

-There are two strategic directions for the implementation of SDN, NFV and clouds.
-The first is to improve network efficiency and service flexibility.
-The main goal is to reduce the cost of operating the network and reduce the time to market.
-The second aims to benefit from a combination of new business opportunities.
+There are two strategic areas for implementing SDN, NFV and clouds.
+The first is related to improving network efficiency and service flexibility.
+The main goal is to reduce the cost of network operation and reduce time to market.
+The second is aimed at benefiting from a combination of new business opportunities.
 The goal in this case is different - the formation of new differentiated cloud services and dynamic, depending on the current demand profile, their provision.
-On the first path are such companies as the German Deutsche Telekom and the Spanish Telefonica, on the second - the Japanese NTT and the American AT & T.
+The first path is followed by such companies as the German Deutsche Telekom and the Spanish Telefonica, the second - by the Japanese NTT and the American AT & T.

 SDN Service Models